 As the front door to this project, Fortson Square will also be recreated as a welcoming place for everyone.
 The Alliance for Pioneer Square is working in partnership with Chief Seattle Club on community outreach in this redesign effort.
 Design efforts for the new building and public space are led by Jones & Jones in coordination with SDOT.

 At 1.3 acres, City Hall Park is the largest green space in the district, and the second largest in the greater downtown area.
 The park initially served as the main entrance to the courthouse until the south entrance was turned into service-only access in the 1960’s.
 In addition to the courthouse, the businesses and buildings surrounding Fortson Square, Prefontaine Place and City Hall Park have a high percentage of social services and civic uses.
 Yesler serves as a key east-west gateway axis on which all three parks hinge.
 Major transit access via the Pioneer Square transit tunnel and 3rd Avenue bus corridor provide key access and activity while also posing safety challenges.

 The dark underutilized City Hall Park, the defunct Prefontaine Square and Fountain, and Fortson Square present a collective challenge but one with significant promise.
 A successful solution will require thoughtful design, socio-economic change and dedicated, progressive stakeholder engagement.

-The goal of the Framework Plan is to develop a shared long-term (10-year+) vision that is rooted in collaborative partnerships that will shape the future of Northeast Pioneer Square.
-The Framework Plan will articulate budget priorities, synthesize long-term public and private planning projects, and coordinate public engagement processes under a shared vision of success that promotes consensus and motivates action.
+Currently final edits are being made to the Framework Plan, developed together with the Steering Committee in 2021.
+The goal of the Framework Plan is producing a shared long-term (10-year+) vision that is rooted in collaborative partnerships that will shape the future of Northeast Pioneer Square.

 Early feedback from stakeholder interviews and focus groups include: